Arthurdw/firefly/README.md

 ![Firefly](./assets/logo.png)

+> **⚠️ NOTE**: This project is still in development, and not yet ready for production usage.

 An optimized tweaked key-value pair database.
 It is a simple, fast, and secure.
 At [Xiler](https://www.xiler.net) it gets used to store and manage client sessions throughout the platform.